What Is an Estate Plan?

 • If you become unable to make health care decisions, without a POA, the court will appoint a guardian for your benefit.

-• Regular Review and Revision – Review your estate plan annually or when there has been a change to you family/friend composition and contact an estate attorney to execute revisions.
+6. Regular Review and Revision – Review your estate plan annually or when there has been a change to your family/friend composition.
+Contact an estate attorney to execute revisions.